microsoft/LightGBM/python-package/README.rst

 For Mac OS X users, gcc with OpenMP support must be installed first.
 Refer to `wiki <https://github.com/Microsoft/LightGBM/wiki/Installation-Guide#osx>`_ for installing gcc with OpenMP support.

+Note: 32-bit python is not supported.
+Please install 64-bit version.

 Install from pip
 ''''''''''''''''